The Seahawks secondary’s ‘potential is hot,’ but they’re not ready to believe the hype

 Seahawks ‘really excited’ about Jordyn Brooks

-From the outside, it’s been a little hard to get a read on the progress of first-round pick Jordyn Brooks, in part because at the moment he seems destined to play a backup role this season behind veteran K.J.
+It’s been hard to get a read on the progress of first-round pick Jordyn Brooks, in part because he seems destined to play a backup role this season behind veteran K.J.
 Wright.

-The team had held open the idea that it could move Wright to strongside linebacker, which would open up the weakside spot for Brooks.

-But coach Pete Carroll said recently that won’t happen for now, and that caused some to wonder what that meant about Brooks, who for the moment is also playing only the weakside linebacker spot.
+The team could move Wright to strongside linebacker, which would open up the weakside spot for Brooks.
+But coach Pete Carroll said recently that won’t happen for now, and that caused some to wonder what that meant about Brooks, who is playing only the weakside linebacker spot.

-The team doesn’t seem likely to just bench Wright and his $5 base million salary for this season.
+The team doesn’t seem likely to bench Wright and his $5 base million salary.

 But Norton, who also doubles as the team’s de facto linebackers coach, said he would “beg to differ” with any thought that Brooks, the 27th overall pick out of Texas Tech, hasn’t turned a few heads so far.

-“We’ve been really excited about Jordyn Brooks,” Norton said. ” … He looks like a linebacker, he runs like a linebacker.
+“We’ve been really excited about Jordyn Brooks,” Norton said. “… He looks like a linebacker; he runs like a linebacker.
 He acts like a guy who’s hungry and wants to play.
 Very pleased with his development so far.
 We saw the scrimmage — he really showed.
 The other day he really showed up well in the scrimmage.
 He’s really learning how to play football at our level.”

 Norton said he’s been most impressed that Brooks — whose speed has been regarded as his primary strength — has been “physical.”